grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 **Install the har-to-k6 converter**

 A prerequisite is to have installed NodeJS.
-To install the converter, you can use the npm install command:
+To install the converter, you can use `npm`:

 ```bash
 $ npm install -g har-to-k6
 ```

-For other installation options, check out the [the har-to-k6 installation instructions](https://github.com/loadimpact/har-to-k6#installation).
+For other installation options, check out the [har-to-k6 installation instructions](https://github.com/loadimpact/har-to-k6#installation).

 **Run the convert command**

-Now, you can use the converter to generate a k6 script from a HAR file.
-Run the converter like:
+Now, you can run the converter to generate a k6 script from a HAR file:

 ```bash
 $ har-to-k6 myfile.har -o loadtest.js